vuejs/test-utils-docs/src/guide/write-easy-test.md

-# Write code that is easy to test
+# Write components that are easy to test

 Vue Test Utils helps you write tests for Vue components.
 However, there's only so much VTU can do.